Mauro Icardi: 2024–26: Season ending-injury and departure

-2025–26: Captaincy

-Coach Okan Buruk announced that Icardi will take over as Galatasaray team captain after Fernando Muslera.
-On 15 August 2025, in the second match of the 2025-26 season, Mauro Icardi, who was on the bench during the Fatih Karagümrük match played at RAMS Park, he replaced Barış Alper Yılmaz in the 81st minute, returning to the field after 281 days.
-Six minutes later, he scored the goal that sealed the 3-0 victory for his team.
+Coach Okan Buruk announced that Icardi would take over as Galatasaray team captain after Fernando Muslera's departure to Argentine club Estudiantes.
+On 15 August 2025, in the second match of the 2025–26 season, he returned to action after 281 days, scoring a goal in a 3–0 win over Fatih Karagümrük at Rams Park.
+On 13 December, in a Süper Lig match against Antalyaspor, Icardi scored in a 4–1 away victory, equaling Gheorghe Hagi's record for most Süper Lig goals scored by a foreign player in Galatasaray history.

+On 4 February 2026, Icardi became the highest scoring foreign player in Galatasaray history.
+On 26 March, it was reported that Icardi sent a formal legal warning (ihtarnâme) to Galatasaray following an alleged non-payment of €4 million related to his image rights.
+Two days later, the club reported that the issue was resolved.
+On 9 May, Icardi provided the assist for Kaan Ayhan, who scored the final goal in the 4–2 victory over Antalyaspor, a match in which the team's 26th league title was secured.
+In June 2026, Icardi announced he would be departing Galatasaray.

+After the expiration of his contract, Galatasaray announced on 15 July that it had parted ways with Icardi, ending his four season tenure in Turkey as a free agent.
+Some media outlets criticised Icardi labeling him as "one man walking soap opera", for his constant off pitch distractions, including a complex international legal battle over divorce, child support, and custody of his daughters, travel restrictions, litigation over unpaid rent in Istanbul, and intense media exposure alongside his current partner, actress China Suárez have buried his professional prospects, turning him into a high risk institutional asset for any club.

 International career

 Youth

 In April 2012, Icardi received a call-up from Italy under-19 squad to play in the friendly against England, but the player refused to accept the invitation as he wanted to play for Argentina.
 His wish was fulfilled on 26 July where he was summoned by Argentina under-20 coach Marcelo Trobbiani to play in the friendly against Germany, in which he made his debut on 14 August at Commerzbank-Arena, and the L'Alcúdia Tournament, held in Valencia, Spain.

 Icardi scored his first goal with Argentina U20 on 19 August in a 2–0 win over Japan, which was followed by another two in the 2–1 win against Turkey three days later.
 The tournament ended in conquest, as Icardi was the top scorer with three goals.